 The Department preserves and maintains California's legal standards of measurements and has authority over, and is responsible for, verifying product specifications, performing accurate test method standards, and ensuring correct labeling and method of sale requirements of retail transactions.
 The Program is responsible for the oversight, regulation, and enforcement of all motor vehicle fuels, lubricants, and automotive products sold at retail in the state.
-The Program Department has the authority and responsibility under BPC Division 5, Chapter 14 (Fuels and Lubricants) and Chapter 15 (Automotive Products) to establish regulations that enforce quality, performance, and labeling standards for motor vehicle fuels, lubricants, and other automotive products.
+The Program has authority and responsibility under BPC Division 5, Chapter 14 (Fuels and Lubricants) and Chapter 15 (Automotive Products) to establish regulations that enforce quality, performance, and labeling standards for motor vehicle fuels, lubricants, and other automotive products.
 Products are collected in the field, primarily at retail business locations, and analyzed at the Department's laboratories in Sacramento and Anaheim to verify they meet minimum standard specifications for quality, performance, and labeling.
-The Department is also charged with ensuring correct labeling and method of sale requirements of retail transactions.
-According to the Department's "California Fuels, Lubricants, and Automotive Products Program Regulatory Oversight Report 2012-2016," published in December 2016, the Program has increased its regulatory efforts by nearly fivefold with collecting and analyzing fuels and automotive products in the last four years.
-The Program receives and investigates over 600 complaints per fiscal year, conducts surveys and surveillance, and collects over 3,800 samples of various fuel and automotive products. throughout the year for laboratory analyses.
+The Program receives and investigates over 600 complaints per fiscal year, conducts surveys and surveillance, and collects over 3,800 samples of various products throughout the year for laboratory analyses.